 It currently would not show, since the estimate is only grabbed once from the issue at the time of import.
 The only place for such updates is the "Update plan from date" capability, which gives suggestions for the remaining effort based on time spent.

-How are teams created in Portfolio mapped back to Jira Agile Teams?
+How are teams created in Portfolio for Jira mapped back to the teams in Jira?

-Currently, they are not, the definition of teams in Portfolio is independent from JIRA Agile.
+Currently, they are not.
+The definition of teams in Portfolio for Jira is independent from teams in Jira.

 What happens when a person on the assigned team starts working on other things? (e.g. maintenance, bugs) Is that work then allocated to maintenance?